azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

 Schematic representation of the $0^{\text{th}}$ law
 :::

-:::{admonition} Note: empirical meaning of temperature
+:::{note} Note: empirical meaning of temperature
-:class: note, dropdown
+:class: dropdown
 Temperature is the **equilibrium state property** that determines whether two systems are in **thermal equilibrium** $\implies$  if two systems are said to be in thermal equilibrium, they **share the same temperature**.
 :::